sanjeetbhatti/sanjeetbhatti.github.io/README.md

 Updated core GRASS components for Python 3 and update all the python modules, libraries and components.
 Modified the GUI module and provided support for both the versions of wxPython (Classic (3 or older) and Phoenix (4)).

+### Image Manipulation _(Python, FastAPI, MySQL, Docker)_

+Developed an image manipulation Python application using FastAPI and containerized it using docker.
+The application takes PNG or JPEG image format as input and outputs a compressed version to the user via a download link through the frontend UI.
+Database support using MySQL allows to store results and provide the users with an option to download previously generated files.

 ### Audio Converter _(C#, .NET, Docker)_

 Developed a .NET REST API application that aims to convert audio files uploaded in wav format and provide an mp3 version as a result.
 The user is able to download the converted audio file through a link on the application webpage.
 The application is containerized using docker.

-### Image Manipulation _(Python, FastAPI, Docker)_

-Developed an image manipulation Python application using FastAPI and containerized it using docker.
-The application takes PNG or JPEG image format as input and outputs a compressed version to the user via a download link through the frontend UI.

 ### Sentiment Analysis _(Python, Gephi)_